 Niagara vs Prince Edward County: Which Ontario Wine Region Should You Visit?

-Let’s break down how these two Ontario wine regions compare by category.
+So, let’s break down how these two Ontario wine regions compare by category.

 Niagara vs Prince Edward County: Geography

-The Niagara region is spread across 1,850 square km of land and is the largest wine-producing region in Canada while Prince Edward County is just over half the size, covering 1,050 square km.
+The Niagara region is spread across 1,850 square km of land and is the largest wine-producing region in Canada, while Prince Edward County is just over half the size, covering 1,050 square km.

 Most visitors choose to visit these Ontario wine regions in the summertime when the weather is most favourable, but you should still come prepared with a light jacket in case it gets cool.